gustavonikov/api-NLW04/README.md

 ## Routes

-The base url for us in this app is http://localhost:8080, which 8080 is the PORT.
+The base url for us in this app is http://localhost:8080, which 8080 is the PORT (you can change if you want).

 ### Create User -> /users